anyaevostinar/anyaevostinar.github.io/classes/208-s24/prep-binary.md

 * [DIS 4.3](https://diveintosystems.org/book/C4-Binary/signed.html)

 ## Checks
 Try a few different values in different bases [here](http://runestone.cs.swarthmore.edu/DIS_Exercises/section-numdemo.html).
+If you have any questions on the results, post to CampusWire please!